Aryant-Tripathi/StriverSdeSheetChallange/README.md

 •Link for the Striver's SDE Sheet On CodeStudio: **https://www.codingninjas.com/codestudio/problem-lists**

-•This sheet contains all the solutions of questions present on **CodeStudio (Mentioned on Practice Link 1)**.
+•This repository contains all the solutions of questions present on **CodeStudio (Mentioned on Practice Link 1)**.

 •```For Leetcode solutions, see other Repository :)```